-Many things appearing in my email inbox depress me (please, Asian Babes, give it a break) though amongst the most unwelcome is subject line "XX has sent you a Jacquie Lawson ecard".
+Many things appearing in my email inbox depress me (please, Asian Babes, give it a break) though among the most unwelcome is the dreaded subject line "XX has sent you a Jacquie Lawson ecard".
 These combine sentimentality with convenience: an especially toxic combination in my book.

 Jacquie Lawson may sense this, and so offers the hapless recipient the opportunity to "skip to end".